Off Track Betting Louisiana

 Recommended Online Racebooks

 Even with multiple tracks and off-track betting locations around the state of Louisiana, not everyone can make it out there.
-Fortunately, there are many great online racebooks open to Louisiana bettors, and you can bet horse racing in Louisiana and all over the world without a trip to the track or OTB!
+Fortunately, there are many great offshore racebooks open to Louisiana bettors, and you can bet horse racing in Louisiana and all over the world without a trip to the track or OTB!

-With an online racebook, you can bet at home or on the go from your computer, tablet, or smartphone: anywhere with an internet connection!
+With an offshore racebook, you can bet at home or on the go from your computer, tablet, or smartphone: anywhere with an internet connection!
 And, you can build your bankroll faster when betting online than you can at a racetrack or OTB.
-This is because online racebooks offer market-leading odds, including fixed-odds and prop wagering for major races, as well as sign-up bonuses, deposit bonuses, and horse racing rebates that you'll never find at the track or the off-track betting facility.
+This is because offshore racebooks offer market-leading odds, including fixed-odds and prop wagering for major races, as well as sign-up bonuses, deposit bonuses, and horse racing rebates that you'll never find at the track or the off-track betting facility.

 Horse Racing in Louisiana